normal fauna FAqs

 A: I used to do medical transcription and frequently transcribed the results of cultures, which grow out "normal flora" if they are negative for infection.
 One day I told my partner and he said, "You mean as opposed to normal fauna?" and thus a music nym was born.
 The idea, of course, is that "normal fauna," as such, don't really exist.
 Added bonus: Fauna can be singular or plural, so I can bring in other musicians and we can all be Normal Fauna.

-Q: But why not just use your name, Andee Joyce, instead of Normal Fauna?
+Q: But why not just use your name, Andee Joyce, when you perform solo, instead of Normal Fauna?

 A: I have been known to perform as either one, and when I play solo, I don't have a problem being booked under my actual name if that is what the booker prefers.
 But part of why I associate my music with the nym Normal Fauna is that I also have an identity as a writer (of prose) under the name Andee Joyce, and Normal Fauna will make it easier for people who are looking up my music to find it.
 Also, let's be real, Normal Fauna looks cooler on a T-shirt (and there are going to be T-shirts).
 But please do call me Andee (not Fauna!).

 Q: What are your musical and lyrical influences?